TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/python/how-to-implement-the-solution.md

 Before we dig into the code too much, let's take a look at the rules:

-If a number is divisible by 3, print the word ‘Fizz' instead of the number.
+If a number is divisible by 3, print the word 'Fizz' instead of the number.
-If the number is divisible by 5, print the word ‘Buzz' instead of the number.
+If the number is divisible by 5, print the word 'Buzz' instead of the number.
-Finally, if the number is divisible by both 3 and 5, print ‘FizzBuzz' instead of the number.
+Finally, if the number is divisible by both 3 and 5, print 'FizzBuzz' instead of the number.
 Otherwise, just print the number.

 You can test for divisibility using the modulo operator.
 The modulo operator